Director ID Announcement

 Our staff will listen to you and if you request any add-on services, will prepare a package for you that will best suit your needs.

 Step Two: Receive initial quotation

-Consider your package and our quote and when you are ready to move forward, contact our staff and confirm your order.
+Consider your package and our quote and when you are ready to move forward, contact our staff and confirm your order, or ask additional questions.

 Step Three: Accept our initial quotation and pay the appointment fee

 Our accounts team will prepare your itemised invoice which will include the director appointment fee and any additional services that you may have selected.

 Step Five: Receive, review, execute and return our engagement document set

 The engagement documents contains all of our terms and conditions and will include; an Engagement Letter, a Statutory Declaration and a Director Agreement.

 We recommend that you seek independent professional advice on any term/s, condition/s and/or requirement/s that are unclear, or of concern to you, before signing any of our documents.